Team Sydney declares victory in fight against gay hate in sport

 - Networking within and without the gay community.

-What role does the organization play in tackling homophobia in sport?
+What role does the organisation play in tackling homophobia in sport?

 This is not really an issue in Australia.
 Yes, there is always some, limited to the inevitable ‘rednecks’.